chromatic-protocol/docs/docs/contracts/reference/core/base/Liquidator.md

 modifier onlyDao()
 ```

-_Modifier to restrict access to only the DAO._
+_Modifier to restrict access to only the DAO.
+     Throws an `OnlyAccessableByDao` error if the caller is not the DAO._

 ### onlyMarket